siddhartha-gadgil/DeptWeb/_seminars/2016/2016-8-16-sandeep-varma-tifr.md

 speaker: "Sandeep Varma (TIFR, Mumbai)"
 title: "On residues of certain intertwining operators"

-time: "LH-I, Department of Mathematics"
+venue: "LH-I, Department of Mathematics"
 ---
 Let $\\G$ be a connected reductive group over a finite extension
 $F$ of $\\mathbb{Q}_p$.
 Let $\\P = \\M \\N$ be a Levi decomposition of